Why Earn a Doctorate in Education?

 Current and emerging leaders who enroll in the 60-unit program will focus on the following topics:

 - Organizational accountability

 Candidates who already have a master’s degree in another area may be admitted with “Advanced Standing” and only need to complete 43 units to complete their degree.

 Why earn an online EdD?
-The Doctor of Education in Organizational Change and Leadership online (OCL online) from USC Rossier is ideal for working professionals and leaders looking to advance their careers within higher education settings, K–12 schools and systems, private firms, non-profits and government organizations.
+The Doctor of Education in Organizational Change and Leadership online (OCL online) from USC Rossier is ideal for working professionals and leaders looking to advance their careers within higher education settings, private firms, nonprofits and government organizations.
 The EdD offers professionals an opportunity to effect change in an organization by sharpening their communication, assessment, inquiry and management skills.

 The doctorate can prepare you for a host of leadership careers.
 This is just a sampling of potential positions:

 - Nonprofit director

 - Leader in the armed services or police

 - Chief academic officer/Chief learning officer